 - First off, ration what food you have with you.
 You are concentrating on survival, not feasting.
 Eat small portions when you are hungry but do not over do it.

 - Supplement your rations with foraged sustenance from your surroundings.
 This means you will need to learn what edible plants are around and how to harvest them.
 Also learn where these plants grow.
 Does a particular berry grow around water holes?
 Does a high calorie plant prefer the shade?
 Learn these aspects to understand where to look for sustenance.
 Some plants are only edible after cooking or boiling, learn what you need to do with your local flora to make it palatable.
 Additionally, learn what is hazardous or poisonous to eat to avoid making yourself sick!

 - Understand what types of animals inhabit your area.
 This includes possible predators to avoid and prey to seek out.
 Learn what environments these animals inhabit.
 Is there a particular fish that likes eddies and whirlpools?
 Target these spots to find them.
 Does an animal in your area like to eat a particular plant?
 Placing snares in the vicinity of these plants would be ideal.
-If you do not know how to operate a firearm, a sling shot may be a good option for you.
-There are many options for sling shots, you can purchase one here or learn how to make one here.
+If you do not know how to operate a firearm, a slingshot may be a good option for you.
+There are many options for slingshots, such as The Scout Hunting Slingshot or learn how to make one here.
 Also learn how to prepare these animals for cooking.
 This includes skinning and butchering animals and filleting fish.
 We have embedded the below videos as a tutorial in these basic survival skills.

 Basic Survival Skills: How to Fillet a Fish

 Basic Survival Skills: How to skin a squirrel